shoval-z/Dublin_project/README.md

 ![Alt Text](https://i.imgur.com/HiHYp2f.gif)

-The last link will leadto a website with this map:
+The last link will lead to a website with this map:

 ![](https://i.imgur.com/FbQ93HZ.png)
 (to see a gif that shows more details see app_map.gif)